stitchfix/stitchfix.github.io/_posts/2015-02-12-may-bayes-theorem-be-with-you.md

     techniques while also giving us a principled approach to explicitly expressing prior beliefs.

     i.
-This aids interpretability and helps us combat multicollinearity and overfitting.
+This aids interpretability
+        and helps us combat multicollinearity
+        and overfitting.

 ###Confidence Interval or Credible Interval?

-####The Confidence Interval - the data is random, but the parameter is fixed
+####The Confidence Interval: The data is random, the parameter is fixed
 The confidence interval is the most commonly used frequentist tool.
 It works like this: Let’s say we want to test the hypothesis that the average American male is \\( 177 \\) cm tall.
 Let’s also assume that we have a